alex-lt-kong/cuda-motion/README.md

       > This access is available through the Video Codec SDK.
     * Unfortunately, neither Nvidia nor OpenCV seems to provide a complete guideline on how this can be done and various attempts fail to make it work.
-    Therefore, this route is currently not explored.
+    Therefore, this route is currently not included.

 ## Build and deployment